-Ever passed an exam and then forgotten most of the material within weeks?
-This isn't a failure of your memory—it's a failure of how you learned.
+If you have ever passed an exam and then forgotten most of the material within weeks, you are not alone.
+That rapid forgetting is not a failure of your memory.
+It is a failure of how you learned the material in the first place.

-Lab-based learning doesn't just help you pass exams.
-It creates durable knowledge that stays with you throughout your career.
+Lab-based learning addresses this problem directly.
+It does not just help you pass exams.
+It creates durable knowledge that stays with you throughout your career, because the learning process itself is fundamentally different.

 How Memory Works